cockroachdb/docs/src/current/v24.3/admission-control.md

 - `admission.kv.enabled` for work performed by the [KV layer]({% link {{ page.version.version }}/architecture/distribution-layer.md %}).
 - `admission.sql_kv_response.enabled` for work performed in the SQL layer when receiving [KV responses]({% link {{ page.version.version }}/architecture/distribution-layer.md %}).
 - `admission.sql_sql_response.enabled` for work performed in the SQL layer when receiving [DistSQL responses]({% link {{ page.version.version }}/architecture/sql-layer.md %}#distsql).
 - {% include_cached new-in.html version="v24.3" %} `kvadmission.store.snapshot_ingest_bandwidth_control.enabled` to optionally limit the disk impact of ingesting snapshots on a node.
+This cluster setting is in [Preview]({% link {{ page.version.version }}/cockroachdb-feature-availability.md %}#features-in-preview).
+- `kvadmission.store.provisioned_bandwidth` to optionally limit the bandwidth for a store, expressed in bytes per second.
+This cluster setting is in [Preview]({% link {{ page.version.version }}/cockroachdb-feature-availability.md %}#features-in-preview).

 When you enable or disable admission control settings for one layer, Cockroach Labs recommends that you enable or disable them for **all layers**.